MainulDip/JavaEveryday/java-tour-part-2.md

  - newCachedThreadPool() : Creates a thread pool that creates new threads as needed, reuse previously constructed threads are available
  - newSingleThreadExecutor() : Creates a single thread.

+ Example:
+ Here we are controling Task (Runnable interface) using Executors.newFixedThreadPool(int) which returns ExecutorService (java.util.concurrent.ExecutorService) or ThreadPoolExecutor which implements ExecutorService.
+Then we call the (ThreadPoolExecutor) "pool"'s "execute" method to run the tasks (Runnable) sequentially.

 ```java
 // Java Thread Pool Implementation using Executor's Fixed Thread Pool